1sathya-priya/CODSOFT/README.md

 # CODSOFT
-This is my first CODSOFT internship program repository
+This repository is an demostration of how an ATM works with banking applications.